On This Page

 Why Visit Havana?

 Havana enchants as the Caribbean's time-capsule city where pastel-colored colonial buildings crumble romantically along narrow streets, 1950s Chevrolets and Cadillacs cruise as taxis (yank-tanks lovingly maintained since pre-embargo days), cigar smoke wafts from doorways where salsa rhythms pulse, and socialist propaganda murals declaring 'Viva la Revolución' contrast with nascent capitalism in paladares (private restaurants) serving mojitos and ropa vieja.
 Cuba's capital (pop.
-2.1 million) froze in 1959 when Castro's revolution severed US ties, creating bizarre time-warp where Soviet-era Ladas share roads with horse carts, ration books persist alongside upscale restaurants, and heavy dollarization confuses visitors—officially only Cuban pesos (CUP) since 2021, but USD/EUR cash highly valued and many shops use MLC (freely convertible currency) cards.
+2.1 million) changed dramatically after the 1959 revolution and the break in US diplomatic relations in 1961, creating bizarre time-warp where Soviet-era Ladas share roads with horse carts, ration books persist alongside upscale restaurants.

 What to Do